NCAA Triathlon for Athletes

 Scoring will be modeled after the cross country scoring system.

-As of March 2023, 42 NCAA schools sponsor women's triathlon.
+Around 40 NCAA schools sponsor women's triathlon.
 Stretched across all three NCAA divisions and located in 25 states, NCAA Triathlon is nationwide.
 No matter any prospective student-athlete's school preferences, they can find a school that fits their need.

 Interested in helping to identify and recruit the next women’s varsity collegiate triathlon program?
 Inquiries may be directed to Tim Yount, USA Triathlon Chief Sport Development Officer.
+You can schedule an informational meeting with Tim here: https://calendly.com/tim-yount/30min

 From recruiting to NCAA bylaws, there's a lot for prospective NCAA triathletes to manage before joining a team.